gvwilson/fiction/in-heck/index.md

 "By all means."
 The Regulator stepped aside.

-Back straight,
-Maddy headed for the bushes.
+Back straight and head held high,
+Maddy got three steps toward the bushes when a small voice said, "Can I go too?
+'Cuz I *really* need to."

+"Sindy!?"
+Maddy blurted in disbelief as her sister lifted the lid of the box she had been hiding in.
+"What in the Makers' names do you think you're doing, hiding yourself away like that?
+It's dangerous out here!
+You shouldn't—oh, hush up!"
+She put her hands on her hips
+and glared at Special Blazes until the Prosecutor stopped chuckling.

+"Sorry about that," he said unapologetically.
+"You best come down and take care of what you need to, Miz Roo.
+And you too, young fella.
+Do your business and then come along by the front and we'll have a chat."

-Five minutes later she and Gumption had joined the rest of the party, who were sitting or standing near the front of the wagon depending on their nature and inclination.
+Five minutes later she, Sindy, and Gumption had joined the rest of the party, who were sitting or standing near the front of the wagon depending on their inclination and body shape.
 "Your choice is reckless.
 You will not be safe.
 You must return home."